Royal Navy to Super Yacht Engineer licence requirements

 The MCA are the governing body for the super yacht industry and the yachts require engineers to hold specific Licences depending on their specification and itinerary.

-Click on the link to view the guidance notice which will explain the requirements for engineers to work on board super yachts.
-The MSN 1859 is the key document you will refer to for all yacht licences so print or save in a safe place for future reference.
-(NB this has now replaced the MGN 156 notice.)
+The Guidance Notice MSN 1859 (M+F) is the key document you will refer to for all yacht licences so save in a safe place for future reference.

 MEOL – intermediary qualification attained after sea/service time

 Y4 – this is the first licence applicable to chief & 2nd engineers